Finite dimensional backstepping controller design: Introduction

-In contrast with the above \emph{rapid stabilization} problem, if one is only interested in decay at a certain non-prescribed rate, then the problem takes the following form:
+In contrast with the above \emph{rapid stabilization} problem, if one is only interested in decay at a certain unprescribed rate, then the problem takes the following form:

-\begin{prob} \emph{ Let $\nu, \alpha >0$ be such that $\nu\lambda_1 - \alpha < 0$ and $u_0 \in H^\ell(0,L)$, where $\ell = 0$ or $\ell=1$.
-What is the minimum value of $N$ for which the solution of \eqref{pde_nl} satisfies $\|u(t)\|_{H^\ell(0,L)} = \mathcal{O}(e^{-\gamma t})$, $t \ge 0$ for \textbf{some} $\gamma > 0$ with a boundary feedback of the form $u(L,t) = g(P_Nu(t))$?} \end{prob}
+\begin{prob} Let $\nu, \alpha >0$ be such that $\nu\lambda_1 - \alpha < 0$ and $u_0 \in H^\ell(0,L)$, where $\ell = 0$ or $\ell=1$.
+What is the minimum value of $N$ for which the solution of \eqref{pde_nl} satisfies $\|u(t)\|_{H^\ell(0,L)} = \mathcal{O}(e^{-\gamma t}), t \ge 0$ for \textit{some} $\gamma > 0$ with a boundary feedback of the form $u(L,t) = g(P_Nu(t))$? \end{prob}

-\begin{rem} In Problem \ref{prob} and Problem \ref{prob2}, we are not only interested in establishing the existence of a sufficiently large $N$ that fulfills the goal, in addition we want to provide a precise estimate for $N$ in terms of problem parameters such as the decay rate and the coefficients in the main equation. \end{rem}

-Problem \ref{prob} and Problem \ref{prob2} will be treated by combining ideas from the theory of asymptotic dynamics of dissipative systems and boundary control of PDEs via backstepping method, see e.g., \cite{krsticbook}.
-We give an affirmative answer to Problem \ref{prob} in Theorems \ref{wpstab_lin} and \ref{wpstab_nonlin}.
+\begin{rem} In Problem \ref{prob} and Problem \ref{prob2}, we are not only interested in establishing the existence of a sufficiently large $N$ that fulfills the goal, in addition, we want to provide a precise estimate for $N$ in terms of problem parameters such as the decay rate and the coefficients in the main equation. \end{rem} Problem \ref{prob} and Problem \ref{prob2} will be treated by combining ideas from the theory of asymptotic dynamics of dissipative systems and boundary control of PDEs via backstepping method, e.g., see \cite{krsticbook}.
+We give an affirmative answer to the question stated in Problem \ref{prob} in Theorems \ref{wpstab_lin} and \ref{wpstab_nonlin}.
 Regarding Problem \ref{prob2}, we find that $N$ is exactly equal to the instability level of \eqref{pde_nl}.
 More precisely, if the number of positive eigenvalues of the differential operator $-\nu \frac{d^2}{dx^2} - \alpha I$ with domain $\{\varphi \in H^2(0,L) \, | \, \varphi(0) = \varphi(L) = 0\}$ is $N$, then it suffices to design a boundary controller involving only the first $N$ Fourier sine modes of $u$.
 Corresponding results are stated in Theorem \ref{wpstab_lin2} and Theorem \ref{wpstab_nonlin2}.